 Fuzzy bugs onlineFuzz techniques for attacking web applications

-Web fuzzing is an automated, computerized technique to find bugs and vulnerabilities within a computer system.
+In general, fuzzing means to try many inputs, well-formed or otherwise, in an application, protocol or other interaction with a computer, that it might trigger an unexpected behavior.
+Web fuzzing in particular is an automated, computerized technique to find bugs and vulnerabilities within a computer system.
 If you think protecting your site is a matter of simply blocking the most common types of malicious requests, think again.
-Read on.
+Read on for more.

 Injecting SQL into a vulnerable site